AdaptableTools/example-adaptable-angular-aggrid/README.md

   - Edit - with Toolbars: 'SmartEdit', 'BulkUpdate'
   - Custom - with 2 Custom Toolbars: 'Trades', 'Details'

+- 2 Custom Toolbars (both appear in 'Custom' Tab):
-The Trades Custom Toolbar has a Button called ‘Add Trade’ which when clicked will add a trade to the dataset (done via the AdapTable api).
+    - **Trades** has a Toolbar Button - ‘Add Trade’ - which when clicked will add a trade to the dataset (done via the AdapTable api).

-The Details Custom Toolbar has custom content which is rendered dynamically in an Angular-friendly when the Tab is visible.
-There is a button which is given the AdapTable Api in order to create a Column Filter on the fly.
+    - Details renders custom content dynamically in an Angular-friendly when the Tab becomes visible and is given the AdapTable Api instance.
+The 'Show Active Trades' button when clicked will create a Column Filter for Status column.

 ### Tool Panel
 The demo has been configured to include the [AdapTable Tool Panel](https://docs.adaptabletools.com/docs/user-interface/tool-panel) available at the right hand side of the Grid